Jason Weber

 Problem Properties, Real Solutions: Chronic Nuisance Abatement Strategies - Wisconsin Edition(2025)

-The Scholar's Guide to True Crime - The Case of Maura Murray (scheduled for January 2026)
+The Scholar's Guide to True Crime - The Case of Maura Murray (2026)

 Crime Prevention Through Environmental Design/Security Assessments